Mother: Audree Neva (Korthof), pianist

 Has been nominated for nine Grammy Awards

 and won twice as a solo artist.
-Three of the nominations were with the Beach Boys.
+Three nominations were with the Beach Boys.

 The Beach Boys have never won a Grammy Award.

-Wilson has suffered from fame-induced stress, stage fright, depression, drug addiction and has been diagnosed with schizoaffective disorder.
+Wilson has suffered from fame-induced stress, depression, drug addiction and has been diagnosed with schizoaffective disorder.